A Glossary of Astrological Terms for the letter "K"

 Klima (Klimata) According to Project Hindsight, Klimata as used in Hellenistic Astrology correspond to our latitudes, figured on the basis of the longest day of the year rather than the elevation of the North Central Pole from the horizon.

 Koch A time-based system of house division published in 1971 by Walter Koch.
 Also called the Birthplace system, it is said to be similar to an earlier system of Alcabitius.
-Though Koch did not himself develop his system (it was invented by Fiedrich Zanzinger and Heinz Specht), he advocated it and held that it was an improvement on the popular Placidus system, which it resembles.
+Though Koch did not himself develop his system (it was invented and discarded by Friedrich Zanzinger and Heinz Specht), he advocated it and held that it was an improvement on the popular Placidus system, which it resembles.
+Due to the time-based construction of house cusps, Koch is not suitable for primary directions.
 Neither Placidus nor Koch are reliable for polar latitudes.

 Kolisko Effect When a metal associated with a given planet is less reactive during that planet's occultation.
 Metals placed in solution and allowed to crystallise produce unusual and remarkable patterns when the planet ruling the metal is under occultation, if indeed any crystallisation is observed at all.
 First demonstrated by Lily Kolisko in the 1920's.